 Two acres of the original gardens remain, containing specimen trees which are protected by a general Tree Preservation Order.
 There are two lofty Californian redwoods (Wellingtonia) one of which was planted in the 1870s and a second in 1915 to commemorate the birth of a Davy child.
 Other fine species include cedar, copper beech, Douglas fir, Scots pine, Norway spruce, field maple, oak, lime and ancient holly trees.

-May and June are the best months’ to admire the mass of colour provided by the mature collection of rhododendron and azaleas.
+May and June are the best months for admiring the mass of colour provided by the mature collection of rhododendron and azaleas.
 Enjoy the heady fragrance of azalea luteum and marvel at the giant scale of the rhododendron ponticum.

 The Davy family and their house guests played a range of summer sports on these spacious lawns, including tennis, cricket, bowls and croquet.
 You and your family can now enjoy the space for badminton, ball games and golf pitch and putt.
 Best of all, just take a gentle stroll or relax on one of the many garden seats.